Thomas Akers: STS-49

 The STS-49 three-person EVA.
 Left to right: Richard Hieb, Akers, Pierre J. Thuot.

 His next mission was in 1992 on STS-49, the maiden flight of Shuttle Endeavour.
 A primary goal of that mission was to capture and repair the non-functional Intelsat VI-F3 satellite.
 The first two attempts failed; Akers joined the third attempt which was successful.
-This marks the first three-person EVA in human history and was also the longest EVA (8 hours, 29 minutes) ever conducted to that time.
+This markedthe first three-person EVA in human history and was also the longest EVA (8 hours, 29 minutes) ever conducted to that time.
+He then the next day, along with Kathryn Thornton, conducted the second longest EVA at the time, investigating space station construction techniques.

 STS-61

 On Akers' third mission in 1993 on STS-61, the fifth flight of Endeavour, he was one of four mission specialists who repaired and upgraded the Hubble Space Telescope on its first servicing mission.
-Akers spent just under 13.5 hours outside the Endeavour in two EVAs.
+Akers spent just under 13.5 hours outside the Endeavour in two EVAs again with space walking partner Kathryn Thornton.

-On May 18, 1994, Akers appeared on Home Improvement as himself along with rest of the STS-61 crew.
+In May 18, 1994, Akers appeared on Home Improvement as himself along with rest of the STS-61 crew.